Generators and closed classes of groups: Closed classes

-The moral here is that it is not easy to find examples for which $S_A=T_A$.
+The moral here is that it is not easy to find examples of groups $A$ for which $S_A=T_A$.
 However, there are at least two ways of constructing such examples.
 The first family arises in the context of varieties of groups.
 Consider a set of equations, and the verbal subgroup $W$ defined by these equations in the free group $F_{\infty}$.
 It is proved in \cite{CRS99} that for every $W$ there exists a locally free group $A$ such that the homomorphisms of $W$ into any group $G$ identify the $W$-perfect radical, and in particular, this fact guarantees that $S_A=T_A$.
-The inspiring (and first) ``generator" of this kind was the acyclic group of Berrick-Casacuberta \cite{BC99}, and a closely related group will be the crucial ingredient of Proposition \ref{counterexample} below.
+The inspiring (and first) ``generator" of this kind was the group constructed by Berrick-Casacuberta in \cite{BC99}, and a closely related group will be the crucial ingredient of Proposition \ref{counterexample} below.

 The second family of examples can be constructed as a byproduct of Theorem \ref{maintheorem}, taking account of the following two results:

 \begin{proposition} Suppose that for a group $A$ the class $\C(A)$ is closed under extensions, i.e. $\mathcal{C}(A)=\overline{\mathcal{C}(A)}$.
 Then $\mathcal{C}_q(A)=\mathcal{C}_t(A)$. \end{proposition} \begin{proof} In this case, for every group $G$, $C_AG=D_AG$, and then there is a diagram